achieve-lab/assertion_data_for_LLM/README-updated.md

     jg -no_gui -allow_unsupported_OS -fpv FPV_arb2.tcl -proj arb2
  >Note: The flag `-allow_unsupported_OS`  is required if JasperGold is not run on RHEL (Red Hat Enterprise Linux).

-Due to the kimit of
+Due to the kimit of 100MB, all teh results of Goldmine, HARM, formal verification of Jaspergold is

 ## Responses from Models
 1-shot and 5-shot learning is perfomed on GPT-3.5, GPT-4, LLaMA3-70B and CodeLLaMa2-70B model, and the responses are saved in a json format.
 All the models are set to their default hyperparameters with the following changed: `max_new_tokens = 1024; temperature = 1.0; seed = 50;`